marksherriff/cs3240-f23-website/project.md

 __Team Evals:__ At the end of Sprints 2-6 and at the end of the semester, you will need to fill out an evaluation for _each member_ of your team!
 You can find the evaluation form here: [Student Team Sprint Evaluations]({{ site.data.externallinks.sprint_team_evaluations }})

 __How To Submit:__ Scrum Masters should fill out a [Sprint Report]({{ site.data.externallinks.sprint_report }}) and submit it to Gradescope BEFORE meeting with your TA so they can reference it.
 Scrum Masters *must* select their team members in Gradescope when submitting so all members will earn the XP for the sprint.
-The main branch of your GitHub repo should be live on Heroku.
+Your GitHub Issues page should be populated with your team's project requirements.
+The requirements manager should submit the requirements document to the appropriate assignment.
+No other team members should submit the requirements document.

 ### Sprint 3: {{site.data.semesterinfo.sprint_3.goal}}